Corporate Governance Principles

 The Corporate Governance/Nominating Committee shall be composed of three or more independent directors.
 The Corporate Governance/Nominating Committee Charter shall detail the responsibilities and duties of the Governance/Nominating Committee as deemed advisable by the Board.
 The primary responsibilities of the Corporate Governance/Nominating Committee include, but are not limited to:

-• Establish criteria for the selection of Directors, identify any additional skills sets or attributes necessary to fill gaps on the current Board and to recommend to the Board the nominees for Director in connection with the Company’s Annual Meeting of the shareholders;
+• Establish criteria for the selection of directors, identify any additional skills sets or attributes necessary to fill gaps on the current Board and to recommend to the Board the nominees for director in connection with the Company’s Annual Meeting of Shareholders;

 • Take a leadership role in shaping the Company’s corporate governance policies and to issue and implement the Corporate Governance Principles of the Company;